 - Avoid irritating foods such as caffeine, alcohol, tomatoes, spices and citrus fruit.

 - Choose sensitive skin care and hygiene products, such as perfume-free creams, soap substitutes and toilet paper.
+Avoid using soap in the area, and keep showers short and not too hot.

 - If you aren’t already doing so, eat healthily and include gentle exercises.
 This encourages regular smooth and firm stools.